mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Changes in altitude (actually all movement to locations of differing gravitational potential) will result in potential energy changes, manifesting themselves as changes in body temperature.
-A jump of one kilometre straight down will result in a temperature increase of 2.5 degrees Celsius; this is suffi cient to cause extreme fever, brain damage, and even death.
+A jump of one kilometer straight down will result in a temperature increase of 2.5 degrees Celsius; this is suffi cient to cause extreme fever, brain damage, and even death.
 A jump up will cool the body by the same amount, with equally serious results.
 To be safe, a jump may not